WTW89: PragerU Is Not a Grift and That Is Actually More Concerning.

 You know, his ideology is insane.

-And we all know that being calm means you're right.
+We all know that being calm means you're right.

-Yeah, their reputations get laundered.
+So to your point, yeah, their reputations get laundered.

-With short shareable videos, you know, with animation that keeps your attention.
+With short, shareable videos, you know, with animation that keeps your attention.

 They partner with Daily Wire.